“Deeply Rooted” consisted of two phases, both abstracts are listed below.

 Much of what we learned in the previous seven emotional research studies was confirmed in Deeply Rooted.
 The vast majority of respondents viewed abortion as a necessary “good” to preserve one’s perceived self-identity.
 As seen here, black women of reproductive age, in general, believe the abortion industry is not inherently racist and, instead, believe abortion can be used as a tool to help bring women and families of color out of systematic racism.
 They also expressed anger and frustration when asked about abortion and politics, as they view this as an issue mostly focused on by “white men” with the intent of “controlling women.”
 Interestingly, this study revealed that Black women receive information about abortion through social media, however, they rely heavily on their mother or maternal-figure and her experiences, advice, and opinion about abortion, particularly when making a decision about an unexpectant pregnancy.

-To obtain the Pro-Woman Policy Guide, the Pro-Woman Approach for Medical Professionals Guide, or to cite Vitae’s research contact our Research Team by filling out the form below.
+To obtain one of the following guides: or to cite Vitae’s research contact our Research Team by filling out the form below.

-Copyright © 2023 by Vitae Foundation.
+Copyright © 2025 by Vitae Foundation.
 All rights reserved.